AMAIOLAMO/amaiolamo.github.io/_posts/2023-12-19-About-Test-Drive-Development.md

 }
 ```

-Simply we just return an empty string!
+We simply just return an empty string!
 Bam, baby and small incremental steps.

-After making sure that the test pass, make it green, we can now continue to the most important part: Remove duplication
+After making sure that the test pass, we can now continue to the most important part: Removing duplication

 Alright, you ask: "where is the duplication?", "we only have a single string.Empty..."

 Wait wait wait, now, hold there, look at where string.Empty occured...
 Yes~ It occurred both in the Test and in the implementation!

-So to remove such duplication, what we usually do is to "generalize".
+So to remove such duplication, what we usually do is to "generalize"(there's whole another topic around this, I will discuss it in another post).
 We can start thinking where does this `string.Empty` comes from?

 It is an exceptional case!
 So right now, without other tests to help, we can't really generalize up, So let's not remove this duplication.. just yet :D